appdev-lessons/html-template/content.md

 ## HTML Template

 We made use of the HTML Template beginning in the "Hello, world!" lesson, which was actually just a project we generated from that template and added a couple of `rake grade` tests to.
-It's a good template for creating static HTML + CSS sites and deploying to GitHub Pages.
+It's a good template for creating static HTML + CSS sites.

 You can find the repository at: